- Student AffairsStudent Affairs

 You can check out materials with your student ID at the circulation desk.
 Books usually circulate for a month (thesis students get extended loans) and can be renewed online or in person; DVDs can be borrowed for 5 days.
 Print journals do not normally circulate.

 Faculty members put books, films, articles and other materials on reserve for courses at the Frost, Music and Science libraries or on e-reserve in course pages.

 Fines are charged for recalled books not returned by their due dates and for reserve materials returned late.
-Details are on the library’s website.
+Details are on the library’s website (under “the fine print”).

 The Frost Library building has six floors for research and study.
 Computers located primarily on the first floor and on Level A provide access to the catalog and online resources on campus.
 Wireless access is available throughout the building.
 Individual study carrels, tables and whiteboards are scattered throughout Frost, and a number of rooms are available — on a first-come, first-served basis — for small groups to work together.
 Lockers for books and personal items can be reserved for a semester at the circulation desk on the main floor.

 The Amherst College library also includes the following special subject-oriented branch libraries:

 Vincent Morgan Music Library is located on the second floor of the Arms Music Center.
 The library contains an extensive collection of recordings, scores and books on music and includes a number of listening stations.

 The Keefe Science Library is located on the third floor of Merrill Science Center.
 It houses a core collection of books, recent journals and electronic resources in astronomy, physics, chemistry, mathematics, psychology, geology, neuroscience and biology.